szymon-d/Tic-Tac-Toe/readme.md

    - If you want to use a pre-trained model for the AI, you can place the model file (`.pth`) in the `models` directory.
    - If you don't have one, the AI will start training from scratch and save the model after training.

+## How to train custom Agent

+1. **Training**:
+    Run trainer.py.
+Set number of games to be played.
+Recommended number is at least 10000.
+    As result you will get agentX and agent0  models in 'models' directory.
+    ```bash
+    python trainer.py
+    ```

 ## How to Play

 1. **Run the game**: